Qhorlar01/Univaq-Dynamic-model-of-machines/README.md

-# Dynamic Modeling of Electric Machines
+# Dynamic Modeling of  DC and Synchronous motors on MATLAB/Simulink

 This repository contains two projects focused on the dynamic modeling of electric machines using MATLAB/Simulink:
 1. **Synchronous Generator (Hydro Turbine)**